mani0bne/Project-1_E-commerce-Website/README.md

    npm start | node server.js

 ## Technologies Used
 I have used HTML, CSS  JavaScript frameworks to built this webpage.
-Along with that, I have added database connectivity to a form on the Contct Us page.
+Along with that, I have added database connectivity to a form on the Contact Us page.

 ## Contact
 Manihas Netha.N